 In Irvine Terrace, you can “live where you play”

-Irvine Terrace is a vibrant community in Corona del Mar (CdM), comprised with some of the most desirable Newport Beach real estate.
+Irvine Terrace is a vibrant community in Corona del Mar (CDM), comprised of some of the most desirable Newport Beach real estate.
 In 1953, Macco Corporation developed the “Old Terrace” as a mid-century-modern housing tract, where Macco’s brochure invited buyers to “live where you play.”

 In recent times, most of the homes have been updated, remodeled, or leveled and rebuilt, transforming the neighborhood into a more eclectic, upscale community.
 Now that Irvine Terrace has “grown up,” what do people love the most about it?